wzod/docs/source/containers/run-apps.md

 ![Running remnux/radare2](containers/remnux-docker-radare2.gif)

-To use Radare2, first run `bash` or another shell in its container and then specify the `rd2` command with the desired parameters:

-    sudo docker run --rm -it remnux/radare2 bash

-However, you'll probably want to share a directory between the container and your underlying host, so that Radare2 can read your samples and save its output.
+To use Radare2, first run `bash` or another shell in its container and then specify the `rd2` command with the desired parameters.
+You'll probably want to share a directory between the container and your underlying host, so that Radare2 can read your samples and save its output.
 To do this, invoke Docker with the `-v` parameter to specify a shared directory that the container and the underlying host will be able to access:

     sudo docker run --rm -it -v ~/workdir:/home/nonroot/workdir remnux/radare2 bash